victoria-maple/resources/rules.md

 1. You must leave Maple Island, but upon doing so, you must never leave Victoria Island.
-“Victoria Island” is defined as the [union][union] of: the main continent (Lith Harbour, Perion, Ellinia, Henesys, Kerning City, Nautilus Harbour, Sleepywood), Amoria, & Florina Beach.
+“Victoria Island” is defined as the [union][union] of: the main continent (Lith Harbour, Perion, Ellinia, Henesys, Kerning City, Nautilus Harbour, Sleepywood), the Free Market, Amoria, & Florina Beach.
     - **Clarification:** Maple Islanders (i.e. “islanders” in the traditional sense) are considered to be effectively vicloc for the purpose of all of these rules.
 The reason for this is that we can think of Maple Islanders